 2. Start Small With a Pilot to Get C-Suite Buy-In

 To get C-suite buy-in, it is important to start small with a pilot.
-The pilot should be long enough to collect enough data to build your business case to continue but short enough it doesn’t take too many resources.
+The pilot should be long enough to collect enough data to build your business case but short enough that it doesn’t take too many resources.

 There are five key ways to get C-suite to buy-in on social selling.
 They are:

 - Vision and strategy.
 It is important to demonstrate where you are now, and where you want to go or need to go with this initiative.
-Creating a maturity model, outlining your strategy for social selling and communicating the business value of the initiative on one page can help paint the vision and strategy.
+Creating a maturity model, outlining your strategy for social selling, and communicating the business value of the initiative on a page can help paint your vision and strategy.

-- Success story.
-It is important to have social selling champions internally who can help you so the value of social selling to the business.
+- Success stories.
+It is crtical to have social selling champions internally who can help you show the value of social selling to your business.

 - Case studies.
 It is important to see how other companies are taking advantage of social selling.
 LinkedIn and Sales for Life have good case studies for social selling.

 - Business case.
-It’s important to make the business case of social selling, not in promising immediate return on investment but documenting the process with a charter, what is in scope or out of scope for this initiative, who are the executive sponsors and what the timeline is for certain short-term activates.
-Executives at your company will want to know how well social selling can scale with a comprehensive budget.
+It is vital to make your business case for social selling, not in promising immediate return on investment, but in documenting the process with a charter, what is in scope or out of scope for this initiative, who are the executive sponsors are, and what the timeline is for certain short-term activities.
+Executives at your company will want to know how well social selling can scale with a certain budget.

-Following these five tips and launching a small pilot can help you show some early results.
+Following these five above tips and launching a small pilot can help you show some early results.

 3. Show How Social Selling Integrates Internally